 Have some questions for the interviewer

 The interviewer is not just there to ask questions about the college.
 So make use of the opportunity to get some insights about the college from the interviewer itself.
 Ofcourse, questions about the college can give you better insights about the college but to nail the interview, one of those clever things you can do is to make sure you research the interviewer himself and incorporate that information into your interview.
-This displays initiative on your part.
+Employing this top college interview tip shows initiative on your part.